Qualcomm faces prospect of record antitrust fines in China

 The NDRC has also slapped Chinese and foreign companies with investigations and fines in the past year.

-In August, the regulator fined six infant formula manufacturers, including Mead Johnson Nutrition Co (MJN.N), Danone (DANO.PA) and Fonterra (FSF.NZ), a record $110 million after a probe into price fixing and anti-competitive practices.
+In August, the regulator fined six infant formula manufacturers, including Mead Johnson Nutrition Co, Danone and Fonterra, a record $110 million after a probe into price fixing and anti-competitive practices.

 The anti-monopoly law provision does not specify whether the 10 percent ceiling for fines applies to global or domestic sales, or to a particular product line.